Ōtamahua / Quail Island: Quarantine and leper colony

 Another patient George Phillips walked off the island at low tide in 1925, crossing the mud flats to Charteris Bay where he posed as a clergyman.
 From there he took a taxi to Christchurch, changed his surname to Freeman, and spent his last years in a boardinghouse in Petone.
 He died there in 1931.

 Other leprosy patients included Jim Lord, Jim Kokiri, Pakira Matawai, Ah Pat, Ipirini Apa Apa, and Ah Yip.
 Will Vallance, from Queensland, had been diagnosed at age 30 and spent 19 years on the island.
 He was among the last eight patients who were moved off the island in 1925 to Makogai.
 In 1931 the patients' huts were pulled down, other buildings removed, and furniture sold.
+The attending doctor was Charles Upham, who would regularly visit from Lyttelton.

 Animals were also quarantined on the island, separately from the leprosy patients.
 These were huskies, mules and ponies going to Antarctica on Robert Falcon Scott and Ernest Shackleton's expeditions.
 Subantarctic explorations that used Quail Island were the Discovery Expedition (1901–04), Nimrod Expedition (1907–09), Terra Nova Expedition (1910–13), and the Byrd Antarctic Expedition (1928–30).

 Replicas of dog kennels (once used for training of the dogs used in Antarctic expeditions of the early 20th century) and a replica leprosy patient's hut were built by students of Cathedral College, with the quarantine barracks also restored and moved to the beach front.